goblinfactory/konsole/backlog.md

 ## busy next unsorted

+- have ability to show Konsole code running live in a gist, or workbook? tryDotNet ?
 - change titles to make easier to read
 - add table of contents
 - deprecate old Window.Open (check readme for examples using that?)